VulNyx/vulnyx/rules.md

 - If the VM requires a `brute force attack`, put a `password` that does `not exceed 5000 lines` of `rockyou.txt`.
 - If the VM requires a `domain`/`subdomain` it has to be `.nyx` (example: `domain.nyx`/`subdomain.domain.nyx`)
 - We do `not accept VM` that are on `other platforms` (The only reason is because we want to have our own machines)

-The VM that does not comply with the rules will be rejected.

 ## Pull request process (Optional)